coinbase-samples/core-go/README.md

 ## Overview

-The core package provides a centralized and reusable implementation for making HTTP requests and handling API responses for Coinbase Institutional Go SDKs.
+The core package provides a centralized and reusable implementation for making HTTP requests and handling API responses for Coinbase Go SDKs.
 It includes features for setting custom headers, managing credentials, and providing structured error handling.

 ## Installation